-If you have set up the simulated AD data store as described in "Configuring the Connection to a Simulated AD Instance", compare the entries in the AD.ldif and Example.ldif files.
-Note that each file has two different users (implying that the AD instance has users bobf and stony, and the DS instance has users jdoe and bjensen.
+If you have set up the simulated AD data store as described in Configure the Connection to a Simulated AD Instance, compare the entries in the AD.ldif and Example.ldif files.
+Note that each file has two different users-after importing the data, the AD instance has users bobf and stony, and the DS instance has users jdoe and bjensen.